Cussa/image-z00m/README.md

 ## Installation
 1. Go to the setup page and choose Add-on Modules.
 2. Click the Install Module button:
-   1. Search for Dice Tray.
+   1. Search for Image Real Size.
    2. Paste the following on the Manifest Link: [https://github.com/mclemente/fvtt-dice-tray/releases/latest/download/module.json](https://raw.githubusercontent.com/Cussa/image-real-size/main/module.json)
 3. In your world, enable the module on the module settings.